What is behind the conflict in Ethiopia?

 This week, Babar Baloch, a spokesman for the United Nations High Commissioner for Refugees, said the agency now views the situation as a “full-scale humanitarian crisis.”

-“We continue to urge immediate action to protect civilians, deescalate tensions, and restore peace,” he wrote.
+“This is not about pointing fingers, this is about stopping a growing humanitarian crisis,” he said.
+“The U.S. has strong interests in Ethiopia and the region, and it makes sense for a secretary of state to play more of a leadership role.”

-Foreign countries are pushing Abiy to pursue peace talks, Reuters reported Monday.
+“We’ve seen a couple of tweets but that’s not a substitute for personal diplomacy,” Van Hollen added.

+Foreign countries are also pushing Abiy to pursue peace talks, Reuters reported Monday.
 Officials in neighboring countries, including Uganda and Kenya, continue to call for dialogue to resolve the conflict.